nisarg0/Kontest-Reminder/index.md

 - Choose the unzipped folder and you are good to go.

 ### How to use?
-- Home page has 3 sections
+- Home page has 3 sections:
-  - Live
+  > Live
-  - In 24 hours
+  > In 24 hours
-  - Upcoming
+  > Upcoming
 - Subscribe page
-  This has a list of websites which want updates of.
+  > This has a list of websites which want updates of.

 ```markdown
 Syntax highlighted code block